 The Mediterranean diet is one of the most recommended diets, particularly because of its health benefits.

 This makes it especially useful for older adults and the elderly.
-However, there are certain factors that factor in more if you’re older.
+However, certain factors factor in more if you’re older.

 This article will cover important considerations for those over 50 starting a Mediterranean diet.